Here's the situation I'm in: it's already mid-August, and I am NOT ready for summer to be over yet.

 I have a thing about sailboats — basically, I love them.
 So sailing out in the Gulf definitely goes on this list!
 A sunset cruise sounds nice, though a snorkeling one would be fun, too!

-I didn't know about the “Pirates of the High Seas Fest” before doing some research on things to do in Panama City Beach, but it just so happens that it's an annual festival that takes place in mid-October.
+I didn't know about the “” before doing some research on things to do in Panama City Beach, but it just so happens that it's an annual festival that takes place in mid-October.
 Sounds like tons of swashbuckling fun.

 Day trip to Mexico Beach